WillyLutz/electrical-analysis-sars-cov-2/README.md

 OS: Ubuntu 22.04.1 LTS

 ## Usage
 This part will help you getting started with the use of this project.
+Please note that this project has heavy dependance on the python package `fiiireflyyy`, developed by the same author.

 #### The PATHS.py file
 After succesfully cloning the repository as an IDE project, the first thing you want to do is to modify the constants used for this project, such as the absolute paths.